Submissions

 - Prepare the abstract (max 3000 character limit – approximately 300 words)

-- Submit the abstract via CDS’s online abstract management system.
+- Submit the abstract via CDS’s online abstract management system via the button below.

 - Ensure the submission has been approved by all authors